Basketball fans were served up a surprise at the NCAA Men’s Final Four Tournament in Indianapolis with Coke Zero’s ‘drinkable’ campaign.

-In collaboration with Ogilvy NYC, I've help their team to concept, design and produce
+In collaboration with Ogilvy NYC, I've helped their team to concept, design and produce the various execution of the campaign, which included a drinkable billboard, a drinkable DOOH, a drinkable TV commercial and mobile-enabled in-stadium interactions.

 PRODUCTION COMPANY: BOSSA